ozyurtf/cpu-scheduler/README.md

   lock(&lockvar);
     // Lock the lock variable so that when a process/thread acquires resources,
     // no other process/threads can interfere with this.
+    // This ensures no two threads can simultaneously modify the semaphore state

   value--;
     // Decrement the value of semaphore by 1.